Skylight Music Theatre Announces 2021-2022 Season

 Gerry McIntyre will choreograph Little Shop of Horrors.
 He choreographed Berkshire Theatre Group's acclaimed production of Godspell last summer, the first musical to be produced in the U.S. since the pandemic shut down theater.
 An original Broadway cast member of Once on this Island in 1990, McIntyre has appeared on Broadway in Joseph and the Amazing Technicolor Dreamcoat, Uptown…It’s Hot!, and Anything Goes, among others.

 Regional Premiere of Wildly Inventive Off-Broadway Hit

 Skylight presents the regional premiere of the 2017 off-Broadway hit Ernest Shackleton Loves Me from Jan.
 14-30, 2022.
 This wildly inventive musical crisscrosses continents and time in an improbable and enchanting love story.
-With astounding ingenuity, modern music, and images of Shackleton’s actual journey on the doomed ship “The Endurance,” Ernest Shackleton Loves Me is a romantic ride linking a struggling modern-day, single-mom composer/musician, and the early 1900’s, intrepid, banjo-playing, Antarctic explorer, Ernest Shackleton.
+With astounding ingenuity, modern pop music, and images of Shackleton’s actual journey on the doomed ship “The Endurance,” Ernest Shackleton Loves Me is a romantic ride linking a struggling modern-day, single-mom composer/violinist, and the early-1900’s, intrepid, banjo-playing, Antarctic explorer, Ernest Shackleton.
 Written by Joe DiPietro (author of I Love You, You’re Perfect, Now Change and Memphis), Brendan Milburn and Val Vigoda.